BenasB/vu-dbvs/README.md

 # vu-dbvs

-Relational database management systems at Vilnius University
+Relational database (PostgreSQL) for a competitive programming platform